awslabs/sbt-aws/docs/public/marketplace-integration.md

 ### Registration Page

-You can specify the following when creating the `SampleRegistrationWebPage` construct:
+When creating the `SampleRegistrationWebPage` construct, you can specify the following:

 - `imageLogoUrl`: The URL of the image logo to display on the registration page.
 - `userProvidedRequiredFieldsForRegistration`: Additional fields that buyers must provide during the registration process.
 These fields will be added to the registration form dynamically.